 Except in Scotland and Northern Ireland, the national police maintained internal security and reported to the Home Office.
 The army, under the authority of the Ministry of Defense, is responsible for external security and supports police in extreme cases.
 The National Crime Agency (NCA) investigates many serious crimes in England, Scotland, Wales, and Northern Ireland, and it has a mandate to deal with organized, economic, and cybercrimes as well as border policing and child protection.
 The NCA director general has independent operational direction and control over the NCA’s activities and is accountable to the home secretary.

-By law authorities must refer to the Independent Police Complaints Commission all deaths and serious injuries during or following police contact, including road traffic fatalities involving police, fatal police shootings, deaths in or following police custody, apparent suicides following police custody, and other deaths to which the action or inaction of police may have contributed.
-In March an inquest into the death of a prisoner in 2015 ruled that he died after being unlawfully restrained by prison officers in Manchester.
+By law authorities must refer to the Independent Police Complaints Commission all deaths and serious injuries during or following police contact, including road traffic fatalities involving police, fatal police shootings, deaths in or following police custody, apparent suicides in or following police custody, and other deaths to which the action or inaction of police may have contributed.

 Scotland’s judicial, legal, and law enforcement system is fully separate from that of the rest of the UK.
 Police Scotland reports to the Scottish justice minister and the state prosecutor.
 Police Scotland reports cross-border crime and threat information to the national UK police and responds to UK police needs in Scotland upon request.

 Northern Ireland also maintains a separate police force, the Police Service of Northern Ireland (PSNI).
 The PSNI reports to the Northern Ireland Policing Board, a nondepartmental public body composed of members of the Northern Ireland Assembly and independent members of the community.
-Northern Ireland’s minister of justice appoints the board.
-Due to the lack of devolved government, 10 political appointments remained vacant.
-The other nine independent members continued to meet.
+The chair of the Independent Police Monitoring Board said in March 2018 that he is concerned about the lack of oversight for the PSNI in the continued absence of a functioning government in Northern Ireland.

 The Bermuda Police Service (BPS) is responsible for internal security on the island.
 The BPS reports to the governor appointed by the UK but is funded by the elected government of the island.